 The first thing we like about this antler system is the included instructional DVD.
 On that DVD Illusion Systems makes the claim that this is the #1 Rated Rattling System.
 After taking a look at it, we can see why.

-The Black Rack antlers are light and easy to pack, but they don’t come with any string to connect them or hang them in your stand.
+The Black Rack system is light and easy to pack, but they don’t come with any string to connect them or hang them in your stand.
 Consider doing this yourself to make it more convenient to keep nearby.

 - Instructional DVD included

 - Bone-Core technology

 These are really similar to the Black Rack.
 Battle Bones also come with two full racks and Bone-Core Technology for the realistic sound of fighting deer.
 They’re lightweight and super easy to use.